 One night we borrowed a fondue set from the reception free of charge.
 I'd highly recommend doing this - it was a great, fun way to enjoy the French Alpine lifestyle!

 Grand Massif: A good ski area for beginners

 There was a really good mixture of slopes for those learning to ski.
 The green slopes at the top of the main gondola mean even those who’ve never skied before can take in awe-inspiring views, which was a real treat for mum.

-Mum has written her own blog about learning to ski in her 60's, which you can find here.
+Mum has written her own blog about learning to ski in her 60's.

 I found the blues really varied, varying degrees of steepness but most of the pistes were very wide.
 I thought the quality of the pistes was excellent despite the heavy snowfall - I really felt my confidence building throughout the week (I took on my first moguls on the Marmottes piste!).